 Buchanan Field Noise Program

-Airports staff takes community concerns seriously and continuously works with pilots and Airport businesses to reduce noise disturbances to neighboring, noise sensitive communities by communicating the Buchanan Field Noise Program.
+Airports staff takes community concerns seriously and continuously works with pilots and Airport businesses to reduce noise disturbances to neighboring, noise sensitive communities by communicating the Buchanan Field Noise Program (PDF).

-This page is a resource for understanding what the County Airports is doing to minimize noise and disturbances, learn about how noise complaints are handled, and/or Submit a Complaint.
+This page is a resource for understanding what the County Airports is doing to minimize noise and disturbances, learn about airport operations and aircraft noise through our Airports Noise Program Frequently Asked Questions (PDF), and/or Submit a Complaint.

 What is the County Airports Division doing to minimize noise?

-- The Airports Noise Ordinance states that only aircraft that operate at or below 78 dBA are allowed to operate at Buchanan Field.
+- The Airports Noise Ordinance states that only aircraft that operate at or below 78 dBA, per Advisory Circular 36-3, are allowed to operate at Buchanan Field.
 From 10:00 PM to 7:00 AM, the noise threshold is lowered to 75 dBA.
-FAA document AC36-3H lists the sound levels for all aircraft, so pilots can know if/when to fly to CCR.
+FAA document AC36-3H (PDF) lists the sound levels for all aircraft, so pilots can know if/when to fly to CCR.

 - Airports staff maintains active communication with Airport pilots and businesses to minimize noise and disturbances associated with the Airports.

-- The Noise Management Program provides aircraft specific noise abatement procedures for CCR pilots.
+- The Noise Management Program (PDF) provides aircraft specific noise abatement procedures for CCR pilots.

 - Pilots are asked to avoid flying over residential neighborhoods whenever possible.